-The Principal of Madison Group Fine Art Appraisals, Rachael offers over twenty-five years of comprehensive experience in the visual arts and is a certified member of the Appraisers Association of America.
+Owner and Principal of Madison Group Fine Art Appraisals, Rachael offers over twenty-five years of comprehensive experience in the visual arts and is a certified member of the Appraisers Association of America.
+Her areas of expertise include Modern and Contemporary Art, American Art, European Sculpture and Painting, Public Art, and Fine and Rare Wines.
+In her leadership capacity Rachael ensures that Madison Group Fine Art Appraisals adheres to the established Uniform Standards of Professional Appraisal Practice (USPAP) and to the Code of Ethics of the Appraisers Association of America.

-She assists the principal appraisers with on-site inspections, organizes data, manages client inventories, and oversees many of the day-to-day administrative aspects of Madison Group Fine Art Appraisals offices including a proprietary database system and an extensive research library.
+She performs on-site inspections, organizes data, manages client inventories, performs artist and market research and oversees many of the day-to-day administrative aspects of Madison Group Fine Art Appraisals offices including a proprietary database system and an extensive research library.

 Tracey earned the prestigious Graduate Gemologist title at the Gemological Institute of America in 1988 in Los Angeles, followed by an apprenticeship with renowned Harold Tivol and Tom Tivol.
 She has experienced 27 years of success purchasing and appraising loose gemstones, diamonds, and fine jewelry for local and nationally recognized luxury retail jewelers.
 During her career, Tracey worked closely with an award-winning jewelry designer, becoming knowledgeable about buying and manufacturing processes, and served as Senior Gemologist and Appraiser in one of the country’s most recognized jewelry retailers.